 Find It In The Divi Marketplace

 Divi Extras is available in the Divi Marketplace!
 That means it has passed our review and has been found to meet our quality standards.
-You can visit Divi Space in the marketplace to see all of their available products.
+You can visit WP Zone in the marketplace to see all of their available products.
 Products purchased from the Divi Marketplace come with unlimited website usage and a 30 day money back guarantee (just like Divi).

 Extra and Divi serve two different purposes.
 Extra was designed with blogging and publishing in mind.
 It’s great for magazines and blogs.
 Divi is more of an all-purpose theme and is great for creating websites in general.
 Divi is also a good choice for blogging and publishing but Extra has a few modules in its Category Builder that make it stand apart as a publishing theme.